Detecting the polarization in $\chi_{cJ} \to \phi \phi $ decays to probe hadronic loop effect: Acknowledgments

 \section{Acknowledgments}

-This work is supported by the China National Funds for Distinguished Young Scientists under Grant No. 11825503, National Key Research and Development Program of China under Contract No. 2020YFA0406400, the 111 Project under Grant No. B20063, and the National Natural Science Foundation of China under Grant No. 12047501, 11875262 and 11835012.
+This work is supported by the National Natural Science Foundation of China under Grant No. 11875262, 12047501 and 11835012, and the China National Funds for Distinguished Young Scientists under Grant No. 11825503, National Key Research and Development Program of China under Contract No. 2020YFA0406400, the 111 Project under Grant No. B20063.

 \begin{appendices}